 Since 1 July 2016, a non-resident disposing of taxable Australian property with a market value of \$750,000 or more is subject to a withholding tax of 12.5% of the purchase price, which the buyer must pay to the Commissioner of Taxation before or on the day when ownership is transferred.
 If applicable, for the purposes of calculating the purchase price, that price includes GST less input tax credits, as well as any adjustments under the contract.
+It is mandatory for the vendor to provide the contract.
 It is mandatory for the vendor to provide the purchaser with a tax clearance certificate from the ATO for contracts entered into on or after 1 July 2016.